Kesh3805/SonicMirror/README.md

 - Use your client ID and secret in the backend environment variables.

 ### 5. Environment Variables
-See `backend/env.example` for all required variables.
-Copy to `.env` and fill in your secrets.
+See `backend/.env` for all required variables.

 ### 6. Usage
 - Visit your frontend Render URL.